CAM-Gerlach/spyder-api-docs/docs/plugin_development.rst

 Final words
 ===========

-Through this tutorial, we have navagated the features offered by Spyder to develop plugins.
+Through this tutorial, we have navigated the features offered by Spyder to develop plugins.
 Extending a tool through plugins, extensions or addons brings fundamental benefits such as:

 *  It allows taking advantage of the talent of third-party developers.
 In this way, it is possible to respond to needs and enhancements that may be beyond the scope of the application's core development team.